Ms-Bean/CS490-backend/README.md

 node server.js
 ```

-Once all of these steps are completed, the rest call made by the front end should succeed.
+Once all of these steps are completed, the rest call made by index.html on the frontend should succeed.